streamr-dev/network/docs/docs/guides/become-an-operator.md

 :::tip Streamr 1.0 network versus the Brubeck (older) network
 - You can run ~~up to 5 nodes per IP address~~ any number of nodes from the same IP address, although one node per machine is recommended
 - Rewards are ~~automatically paid out at the beginning of the following month~~ claimed from active Sponsorships periodically
 - You can stake ~~up to 20K DATA per node~~ as much as you want.
-Though, if you're delegating, the owner of the Operator must maintain at least a 10% stake.
+Note that at least 5% of Operator stake must come from the owner, and therefore delegations can not exceed 95%.
 - While the testnets are ongoing, use tagged releases, e.g. "dev-tatum", of the Streamr node software.
 Using the latest tag will deploy a node configured to the Brubeck network.
 - There is no need for a "beneficiary address" in Streamr 1.0.
 :::